-#2 Updated by SilentHell about 1 year ago
+#2 Updated by SilentHell almost 2 years ago

 I've tested this with no other external processes in the background and antivirus shut off.
 I'm on Nvidia's latest drivers and all of my settings have been tried at default and at 3x IR with FXAA and 16x AF.
 I'm unfamiliar with Visual Studio, but I'm assuming I just attach the debugger to the process and monitor changes in CPU and memory usage?
 If that is the case, then my memory stays consistently between 650MB and 700MB in both the 9865 and 9869 builds, and my CPU usage stayed consistently at 25%.
 If there is some way I can give you a log file or something else, I'd gladly oblige if you can tell me how to do it.
 I'm unfamiliar with programming.